Tech-invite3GPPspaceIETFspace

 • Operation phase:

 After the commissioning phase, the closed control loop is operational.
 The activation includes actions that make a closed control loop run to pursuit its goal(s).
 It may include subscription to relevant management services.
 In the operation phase the closed control loop is first activated.
 The monitor activity typically includes the real-time or periodic calculation of KPIs that are relevant to the closed control loop and comparison with the goal(s) assigned to the given closed control loop.
-This activity may result in further actions that involve the other activities in the operation phase, e.g. evaluate and update & upgrade, in order to change the closed control loop settings and improve its performance.
+This activity may result in further actions that involve the other activities in the operation phase, e.g. evaluate and update, in order to change the closed control loop settings and improve its performance.
+The update of the closed control loops may be triggered by the (re-)configuration of goals from the consumer.
 The evaluate activity also includes the evaluation of results of Execution step of closed control loops by e.g. investigating differences between the current traffic data and the data taken before the execution.
 The criteria of this evaluation can be done by specific values such as SLS.
 The update & upgrade activity includes actions that change the settings of the closed control loop instance to change its behaviour and improve its performance to pursue the assigned goal(s).
 The update may include changes in the parameters of the management functions that constitute the closed control loop (e.g. changing data sources, KPIs being calculated, models, policies, etc.).
 The upgrade may include changes in the software version of the management functions.
 These activities can be executed dynamically while the closed control loop is regularly operating and executing actions, or they can be executed upon a request received from an authorized consumer.
 The deactivation activity includes actions that make the closed control loop stop to run.

 • Decommissioning phase: